thisispivi/Deep-Learning-Supermarket/README.md

 ```

 # How to run the project
-In this section we will explain how to run the project
+This section will explain how to run the project

 ## Preliminary steps